Difference Between General Ledger and Trial Balance

 Key Differences

-The key differences are as follows –
+The key differences are as follows ā

-- Amount & nature of information: The general ledger contains all accounts of an organization with its transactions.
-It is basically a database of information.
+- Amount & nature of information: The general ledger contains all an organization's accounts with its transactions.
+It is a database of information.
 Whereas the trial balance only provides the ending balance of each of those accounts.
-It’s a derivation of a ledger.
+Itās a derivation of a ledger.

 - Account classification: Posting in the general ledger is done according to the class of accounts, but there is no such classification of accounts in the trial balance.

-- Time Period: General Ledger records transactions during the accounting year of the organization for any period, whereas trial balance is generally prepared on the final day of the accounting year.
+- Time Period: General Ledger records transactions during the accounting year of the organization for any period, whereas the trial balance is generally prepared on the final day of the accounting year.

-General Ledger vs. Trial Balance Comparative Table
+General Ledger vs. Trial BalanceĀ Comparative Table

-Basis | General Ledger | Trial Balance | ||
+Basis | General Ledger | Trial Balance |

-Meaning | A general ledger is defined as a book of accounts. | A trial balance is a listing of the accounts and balances of each of the accounts in the general ledger. | ||
+Meaning | A general ledger is defined as a book of accounts. | A trial balance is a listing of the accounts and balances of each of the accounts in the general ledger. |

-Content | A General Ledger of an organization is the record containing all its assets, revenue, liability, expense, gain, and loss accounts with the amount in respective accounts. | It is an internal report which summarizes accounts with debit balances and accounts with credit balances and proves that the total of the debit balances is equal to the credit balances. | ||
+Content | An organization's General Ledger is the record containing all its assets, revenue, liability, expense, gain, and loss accounts with the amount in respective accounts. | It is an internal report which summarizes accounts with debit balances and accounts with credit balances and proves that the total of the debit balances is equal to the credit balances. |

-Purpose | They are prepared for classifying different accounts like assets, liabilities, etc. | It is prepared to check the arithmetic accuracy of the total of debit and credit balance derived from General Ledger. | ||
+Purpose | They are prepared for classifying different accounts like assets, liabilities, etc. | It is prepared to check the arithmetic accuracy of the total debit and credit balance derived from General Ledger. |

 Classification of types along with examples | There are broadly seven classifications of the general ledger.

-• The unadjusted trial balance, • The adjusted trial balance and, |
+ā¢ The unadjusted trial balance, ā¢ The adjusted trial balance and, ā¢ The post-closing trial balance |

 Conclusion

-We can conclude that Trail Balance is the heart of any business.
+We can conclude that Trial Balance is the heart of any business.
 It is a summary of the business activities that occurred in an accounting period wherein the business activities are shown through different ledgers.

 Recommended Articles

 This article has been a guide to General Ledger vs. Trial Balance.
-Here we discuss the top differences between the general ledger and trial balance along with infographics and comparison table.
-You may also have a look at the following articles –
+Here we discuss the top differences between the general ledger and trial balance, infographics, and a comparison table.
+You may also have a look at the following articles ā